 - A query that includes only letters is assumed to be a search by name.

 - A search by name can include a space to separate first and last name.
 If no space is included then the letters provided are assumed to be for the first name.

-- A query that includes only numbers or numbers and parentheses is assumed to be a search by phone number.
+- A query that includes numbers is assumed to be a search by phone number.